Stats Package Core#

 Note

-The purposed of this method is to make sure that the settings in the configurations object are of the right type/values and are conformable with each other.
+The purpose of this method is to make sure that the settings in the configurations object are of the right type/values and are conformable with each other.
 This function is called upon instantiation of the object, and each time a configuration value is updated.
 Thus, this function ought to be inexpensive and should not do heavy computations.

 Parameters: